North Dakota Debt Collection Laws

 Licensing Requirements

 Any person or entity engaging in debt collection with a debtor residing in North Dakota must obtain a collection agency license as mandated by North Dakota law.
-There is a need for proper licensing when engaging in debt collection activities in North Dakota to comply with regulatory requirements.
+There is a need for proper licensing when engaging in North Dakota debt collection laws activities to comply with regulatory requirements.

 This includes third-party collectors and debt buyers who purchase defaulted debts.
 The licensing process involves an application fee and annual renewal fees, with licenses valid for one year.
 Applicants may receive information requests for additional documentation or background checks during the licensing process.
 Each application is reviewed on a case-by-case basis by the Department of Financial Institutions.
 Licensed agencies must be properly listed in the NMLS system to ensure compliance.
 While the department does not generally regulate a business’s website, the website must not imply false affiliations or misrepresentations.